achmelev/lilac/docs/reference/markdowns/main.markdown

 ####Field reference statement

 A field reference statement declares a field rerefence constant.
 It has two arguments.
 The first argument specifies the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual class or interface in which the field in question resides.
-The second argument specifies the name of a  [name an type constant](#name-and-type-statement) which in turn specifies the name an the type of the field.
+The second argument specifies the name of a  [name and type constant](#name-and-type-statement) which in turn specifies the name an the type of the field.
 The syntax of the statement is as follows:

 	:::ebnf